Japan- Marshall Islands Foreign Ministers’ Meeting

-On August 8, commencing at 3:00 p.m. (local time; 0:00 p.m.
-JST) for approximately 40 minutes, Mr. Taro Kono, Minister for Foreign Affairs of Japan, held a meeting with Hon.
-John M. Silk, Minister of Foreign Affairs and Trade of the Republic of the Marshall Islands, in its capital city of Majuro.
+On February 11, commencing at 4:05 p.m. local time (13:05 p.m.
+February 11 JST) for approximately 25 minutes, Ms. KAMIKAWA Yoko, Minister for Foreign Affairs of Japan, who was visiting Suva, the Republic of Fiji, to attend the PALM 5th Ministerial Interim Meeting, held a meeting with Hon.
+Kalani R. KANEKO, Minister of Foreign Affairs and Trade of the Republic of the Marshall Islands.
 The overview of the meeting is as follows.

 At the outset, Minister Kamikawa congratulated Minister Kaneko for his appointment as the Minister of Foreign Affairs and Trade, and expressed her willingness to enhance relationship with Marshall Islands, a longstanding friend connected by the Pacific Ocean and with whom Japan shares the fundamental values and principles.
 She also expressed her sympathy for damages caused by the drought and high waves in Marshall Islands.
 In response, Minister Kaneko, expressed his intention to further deepen the friendly relationship with Japan bound with special ties in addition to his gratitude for sending Mr. TANAKA Kazunori, Special Envoy of the Prime Minister to attend the inauguration ceremony for H.E.
 Dr. Hilda C. Heine, President of the Republic of the Marshall Islands.